daronphang/programming-resources/dev-ops/linux/commands/env.md

 /etc/environment
 ```

-Createa a .sh file in one of the folders above.
+Creates a .sh file in one of the folders above.
 Syntax to add is the same for both global or user.

 ## Proxies